 In some counties, assessed value is (or should be) equal to the current market value of property.
 In other counties, assessed value is equal to some percentage of current market value.
-Many counties have a base year, which provides the basis for assessed values.
-In Blair County, for example, assessed value is equal to 100% of the 1958 market value of a home.

 The state publishes Common Level Ratios (CLR) that represent the ratio of assessed values in a county to market value.
 So, for example, if a county has a CLR of 4, a home worth $100,000 should have an assessed value of $25,000 (regardless of the system the county uses to assess property).

 Homeowners whose home is above the assessed value based on this CLR can appeal their assessment.
-However, the burden of proof is on the homeowner in Pennsylvania: they need to produce pictures, and sales data of comparable properties, to demonstrate their home’s current market value.
+However, the burden of proof is on the homeowners in Pennsylvania: they need to produce pictures, and sales data of comparable properties, to demonstrate their home’s current market value.

 Pennsylvania Property Tax Rates

 Local tax authorities determine tax rates in Pennsylvania based on their revenue needs.
 Rates are expressed as “mills.”
 One mill is equal to $1 of property tax for every $1,000 in assessed value.

 Since every county uses its own system to determined assessed values, mill rates in one are not comparable to mill rates in another.
 For this reason, it useful to look at effective tax rates.
 The effective tax rate is equal to the annual property tax as a percentage of home value.
 The table below shows the average effective rate for every county in Pennsylvania, along with median home values and median annual tax bills.